zcoder365/promptl/README.md

 # Pr💡mptl (promptl.com)
 A web app to make writing fun and rewarding for kids with learning differences.

+## User Interface
+To view the user interface, go to the [UserInterface](https://github.com/zcoder365/promptl/tree/main/UserInterface) directory.

 ## Sarn points!
 By writing a certain number of words in your stories, you can earn points!
 Write over 70 words and use all 5 words in the prompt to earn points, and write over 100 words to get bonus points!
 (Your words are tracked underneath the textbox where you write your story.)